Configure Tool Policies

 While approving an MCP server brings it into your secure network, Tool Policies dictate exactly what that server is permitted to do.

-Because MCP tools are highly dynamic and lack unified static identifiers, the JFrog MCP Registry uses Regex-based Allow and Deny lists.
-This gives DevOps and Security teams surgical control over agent execution, for example, allowing an agent to use read_database while strictly blocking delete_table within the exact same server.
+Because MCP tools are highly dynamic and lack unified static identifiers, the JFrog MCP Registry uses regular expression (regex) based allow and deny lists.
+This approach gives DevOps and Security teams surgical control over agent execution, for example, allowing an agent to use read_database while strictly blocking delete_table within the exact same server.

 Tool Policy Capabilities

-• Dynamic Revocation: Admins can update policies or restrict servers at any time via Registry.
-Changes sync dynamically to the developer's local Gateway, immediately revoking or granting access.
+- Dynamic Revocation: Admins can update policies or restrict servers at any time via Registry.
+Changes sync dynamically to the developer's local Agent Guard, immediately revoking or granting access.

 Edit Policies for an Allowed Server